Screen Printing Guide

 coating the screen

-Print shops will have a special screen coating scooper tool thingy, but I don't.
-I'll explain how to coat the screen with a squeegee.
 Make sure your squeegee is an appropriate size.
-It shouldn't be a couple inches shorter than the shortest inner side of your screen.
+It should be a couple inches shorter than the shortest inner side of your screen.
 That way you have some wiggle room, but you can also cover your whole design in one swipe.
-When we coat the screen, don't think about getting a thick coat, try to focus on getting a thin coat, but don't press crazy hard when swiping.
-If the coat is too thick, then it will dry with bubble pools and be annoying.
+When you coat the screen, try to focus on getting a thin coat.
+You don't need to press crazy hard when swiping.
+I usually start with a bead along one side and spread that as much as I can.
+As you swipe, the emulsion will get pushed through the screen, so make sure to flip the screen over every couple swipes.

+If your emsulsion coat is too thick, then you'll notice 'bubbles' of emulsion in your screen.
 It takes about 4 hours for the emulsion to dry.
 Once it's dry, it'll feel hardened, but will wash away with water, warm water especially.
 Putting a fan on the screen will decrease the dry time to about 1 hour.

 Once Dried